HugoMercierYuc/node-angular-test/younited-credit-app/README.md

 fix the unit tests

+dummy error sur le title
+"should navigate to email" to fix

 ## Task 2

-add a new step address after email
+add a new step name after email

 ## Task 3